 As they state in their introduction, the editors sought “chapters that would contribute to cumulative knowledge, capture research developments and findings of sustained significance, and address research innovations anchored in their time or place, which could ultimately shape directions of scholarly promise and potential for the future.”

 “Pat, Bill, and I are truly honored to have served as the editors of RRE 2016,” said AERA Executive Director Felice J. Levine.
 “We especially want to thank the authors who did an excellent job in responding to the volume’s theme, and also for being so open to the reviewers’ comments and suggestions.”

 To bring conceptual cohesion to the volume, the editors nested the chapters in four thematic sections: (1) the Research Enterprise and the Doing of Education Research, (2) the Contexts of Education, (3) the Process of and Substance of Learning, (4) and the Changing Attention to Diversity and Difference.

 Unlike previous volumes of RRE, potential authors submitted proposals to an open call.
 Based on a review of these proposals, a smaller number of authors were invited to submit full manuscripts that would undergo peer review.
 This model is now the official policy for RRE.

 As part of making this volume widely available, AERA and SAGE Publications are providing open access to the online edition.
 Member subscribers to RRE, volume 40, will receive the approximately 1,000-page print edition.
-AERA members who did not subscribe may purchase the print edition at $20 ($10 for student members); non-members may purchase it at $68.
+AERA members who did not subscribe may purchase the print edition at $20.